Jurong West Central: Commercial

 There are 2 Shopping malls in this subzone, namely Jurong Point and Pioneer Mall.
 There are retail spaces at the concourse level of Pioneer and Boon Lay MRT stations, of which the one at Boon Lay is known as Boon Lay Xchange.

-There will be a market and hawker centre located adjacent to Pioneer Mall along Street 61 which is expected to complete in 2017.
+There is a market and hawker centre located adjacent to Pioneer Mall along Street 61 which opened in 2017.